Some common terms have specific meanings in the context of Fivetran documentation.

 When we talk about your account, we mean your Fivetran account.
 You can manage your account using your Fivetran dashboard.
 When we need to talk about a source or destination account, we call it out by name (for example, your Jira account or your BigQuery account).
 See also Fivetran dashboard.

 Alerts appear on your Fivetran dashboard to give you important information about your Fivetran account.
-There are two types of alerts: tasks and warnings.
-Tasks inform you about actions you must take to fix your connectors or transformations.
+There are two types of alerts: errors and warnings.
+Errors inform you about actions you must take to fix your connectors or transformations.
 Warnings inform you that something is wrong but is not disrupting your syncs.
-See also task and warning.
+See also error and warning.

 A Fivetran connector is a data pipeline that moves data from your source to your destination.
 For example, a Salesforce connector moves your data from Salesforce to your destination.
 Sometimes you might have multiple connectors of the same type.
 For example, you might have multiple Google Sheets connectors, each moving data from a different Google Sheet.

 The cursor is the marker that lets us know where the last Fivetran sync left off in your source data.
 When we start the next sync, we use the cursor to decide where to begin syncing again.
-You could think of the cursor as a metaphorical bookmark in your data that lets us start reading where we left off.
+Think of the cursor as a metaphorical high-water mark that shows where our sync got to.

 The cursor takes different forms depending on the source.
 For example, in Salesforce, it refers to the last updated timestamp on a particular endpoint, and in PostgreSQL, it refers to an entry in the database’s Write-ahead Logs.